jabrayilzadeali/eLaraverse/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel If you security a discover vulnerability within Laravel If you discover a security vulnerability within Laravel If you security a discover vulnerability within Laravel If you security a discover vulnerability within Laravel If you discover a security vulnerability within Laravel
+If you disokay how are you cover a securiy vulnerability within Laravel If you secokay how are youfdasklfjadlskj urity a discovr vulnerability within Laravel If you disokay how are youfdasklfjadlskj cover a securiy vulnerability within Laravel If you secokay how are youfdasklfjadlskj urity a discovr vulnerability within Laravel If you security a discovr fdasklfjadlskjvulnerability within Laravel vulnerability within Laravel
+If you discover a securiy vulnerability within Laravel

 ## License